ZackWilde27/FlatOut2-HLSLToSHA/README.md

 <br>

-### If statements
+### Inline Ifs

-An if statement is technically possible, but it's extremely limited.
+If statements are technically possible, but only inline ones, and they are very limited
 ```hlsl
 float4 var1 = colour;
 float4 var2 = ?
 AMBIENT : SHADOW;